 The purpose of the eastside program is to evaluate Type N riparian management prescriptions, including response of riparian vegetation, growth and mortality of buffer trees, level of riparian functions provided, biotic and water quality responses to prescriptions (both within the Type N system and in downstream fish-bearing waters), and the prescriptions' effectiveness in achieving performance targets and meeting water quality standards.
+Critical questions for this program, along with the projects designed to answer them, are shown in Table 10.

 RSAG was overseeing a project called Eastside Type N Buffer Characteristics, Integrity and Function (BCIF) Project.
 As part of the project, RSAG intended to examine a random sample of eastside Type N riparian forest practices applications (FPAs) to evaluate the performance of Type N prescriptions as they were applied operationally over the range of eastside Type N streams.
 However, this study has been placed on hold due to a lack of suitable study sites.
-These study sites may be available once the Eastside Type N Forest Hydrology Project is complete.